 Regards, Fred and Sue Nicholson

-Caravanas de Mexico, also known as Caramex, is a registered Mexican RV Caravan Company.
+If a trip shows full, be sure to contact Paul at [email protected] to check the wait list.
+Vacancies do come up.
+Caravanas de Mexico, also known as Caramex, is a registered family owned Mexican RV Caravan Company.
 We do not operate in the United States or Canada.
 We only operate RV Caravans from the US-Mexico border south.
-We are operating full tours including the April 8th Eclipse and 2 standalone short tours in April.
-We have space in 2023 on our Spring Baja and Yucatan only.
-2024 details and prices will be up on this site by Jan 1st.
+We are operating full tours including the April 8th, 2024 Eclipse and 2 standalone short tours in April.

 1) Unless you are a Golf or Pickleball addict you may have noticed Arizona can become rather boring.
 Consider expanding your horizons with a Mexico RV Caravan.
 Warm weather, beaches, ancient ruins, Colonial Cities - Mexico has it all.